janvanmansum/dd-dans-deposit-to-dataverse/docs/index.md

 3. Map the dataset level metadata to the metadata fields expected in the target Dataverse.
 4. If:
     * deposit represents first version of a dataset: create a new dataset draft.
     * deposit represents an update to an existing dataset: [draft a new version](#update-deposit)
-5. Publish the new dataset-version if auto-publish is on.
+5. Publish the new dataset-version.

-!!! note "Contact info"

-    In the current version of the tool the contact information is always that of the dataverseAdmin account.
-    This is a temporary solution and will change once the relevant requirements have been analysed.

 #### Update deposit
-When receiving a deposit that specifies a new version for an exsiting dataset (an update-deposit) the assumption is that the bag contains the metadata and file data that must be in the new version.
+When receiving a deposit that specifies a new version for an existing dataset (an update-deposit) the assumption is that the bag contains the metadata and file data that must be in the new version.
 This means:

 * The metadata specified completely overwrites the metadata in the latest version.
-So, if the client needs to change only one word, it must send all the existing metadata with only that particular word changed.
+So, even if the client needs to change only one word, it must send all the existing metadata with only that particular word changed.
 Any metadata left out will be deleted.
 * The files will replace the files in the latest version.
 So the files that are in the deposit are the ones that will be in the new version.
 If a file is to be deleted from the new version, it should simply be left out in the deposit.

-  More exactly.
-Let:

-  * R<sub>old</sub> = checksums of files to be replaced
-  * R<sub>new</sub> = checksums of replacements for R<sub>old</sub>
-  * D = checksums of files to be deleted
-  * A = checksums of files to be added
-  * L = checksums of files in latest version
-  * I = checksums of files in deposit

-  Then:

-  * R = the files with the same (directoryLabel, label) in deposit and latest version but different checksums
-  * D = (L - R<sub>old</sub>) - I
-  * A = (I - R<sub>new</sub>) - L
+If a file is to remain unchanged in the new version, an exact copy of the current file must be sent.

+!!! note "File path is key"

+    The local file path (that is, directoryLabel + name) is used as the key to determine what file in the latest published version, if any, is targetting.
+For example, to replace a published file, the path of the replacement must match the path of the published file.
+(The path in the deposit is the path relative to the bag's `data/` folder.)

 ### Mapping to Dataverse dataset